nolanmccleary/subterm_proto/SPEC.md

 # Current state of afairs:

+02/21/2025:

-The first two lines, I am speaking normally while taking a brief break in the middle.
+The first two lines I am speaking normally while taking a brief break in the middle to let the model catch up.
 There are small misses but the overall translation quality is decent.
 However, when I start freestyling, the model has a stroke:

 Transcript: ["The threshold filtering actually seems to work really well when it's used in conjunction with the VAD.", "Wow, it's even recognizing that that's pretty good.
 This is way better than I was expecting.", 'ew hook!
 WOAH!
 WOAH!
 WOAH!
 WOAH!
 WOAH!
 WOAH!
 WOAH!
 WOAH!
 WOAH!
 WOAH!
 WOAH!
 WOAH!']

+So far two things have been ascertained:

+1) A much faster whisper model should be used

+2) Whisper turns into a Choomah when it is overwhelmed